tuxudo/ms_office/README.md

 Gets data about MS Office applications, licensing, and updates on the clients.

-## Notes

-The module can trigger a check for updates on clients using msupdate inside of Microsoft AutoUpdate.
-It is disabled by default.
-Remarks about enabling it:

-* Focus is stolen from the currently logged on user.
-This is how msupdate works and is expected behavior.
-* An iconless app appears to launch in the Dock quickly, then quit again.
-This is normal and how msupdate works.
-* On 10.14 and higher, the end users will get a prompt about allowing "supervisor" to have access to control "Microsoft AutoUpdate".
-The end users will either have to click "OK" to allow it or you will have to allow it with a TCC profile.

-If you want to enable the module to trigger an update check every time the script is run (roughly once an hour), run the following command on the clients
-`sudo defaults write org.munkireport.ms_office msupdate_check_enabled -bool true`

 Table Schema
 ------
 * channelname - VARCHAR(255) - Name of the channel MAU uses to check for updates